presnick/ProgramsInformationPeople/source/SimplePythonData/Operators.rst

 Addition, subtraction, multiplication, and exponentiation all do what you expect.

 Remember that if we want to see the results of the computation, the program needs to specify that with a print statement.
-The first three computations occur, but thir results are not printed out.
+The first three computations occur, but their results are not printed out.

 .. activecode:: ch02_15
     :nocanvas: